seanmamasde/scoop_cpp/manual/search.md

 Invoke-Expression (&scoop_search_cpp.exe --hook)
 ```

-in your PowerShell profile, and it will run whenever you use `scop search ...`.
+in your PowerShell profile, and it will run whenever you use `scoop search ...`.

 ## Command Prompt wrapper